blacklabelops-legacy/packercentos/README.md

 Features:

-* Tested On: Packer 0.7.5, Vagrant 1.7.2, Virtualbox 4.3.28
+* Tested On: Packer 0.8.6, Vagrant 1.7.4, Virtualbox 5.0.x
 * Includes: CentOS 7.1 minimal, latest kernel!
 * Available as public Vagrant box on Atlas: [blacklabelops/centos](https://atlas.hashicorp.com/blacklabelops/boxes/centos)
 * Atlas Virtualbox provider is build daily.
-* Circle-CI: CI verification of the packer file.
+* Circle-CI: CI validation of the packer file.

 This project is very grateful for code under Apache License 2.0 from the repository: